360 Observe Diving Mirror

 Contact Form & Details

 The 360 Observe Diving Mirror has multiple uses for recreational and technical diving as well as for diving professionals.
-This underwater mirror can be utilised to monitor buddies/groups while on a dive as well as to conduct thorough self-bubble checks against any leaks.
+This underwater mirror in a 3D print casing can be utilised to monitor buddies/groups while on a dive as well as to conduct thorough self-bubble checks against any leaks.

 Due to its convex reflective nature, it can also emphasise light signalling.
 Other uses include looking into confined spaces in wrecks, caves and under reefs, daylight signalling on the surface and backward surface swims.